AlcoholRehabHelp Logo

 Where Does My Call Go?

-Updated on February 2, 2023
+Updated on September 15, 2023

-4 min read
+5 min read

-Alcohol and Blood Pressure
+Understanding the Effects of Alcohol on Blood Pressure

 Can You Get High Blood Pressure From Drinking Alcohol?

 Systolic blood pressure measures the pressure when your heart beats.
-Diastolic blood pressure measures the pressure in your arteries when your heart rests between beats.
+Diastolic blood pressure measures the tension in your arteries when your heart rests between beats.
 Alcohol can cause both systolic and diastolic blood pressure to reach unhealthy levels.

 Everyone is at risk of developing high blood pressure from drinking any amount of alcohol, regardless of prior health status.
 However, you risk developing hypertension complications if you already have high blood pressure.